DofusSharp/DofusSharp/DofusSharp.DofusDb.Cli/README.md

 ```
 Description:
-  Get items by id.
+  Get items by id

 Utilisation :
   dofusdb items get <id> [options]

 Arguments :
-  <id>  Unique identifier of the resource.
+  <id>  Unique identifier of the resource

 Options :
   -o, --output <output>  File to write the JSON output to.
-If not specified, the output will be written to the console.
+If not specified, the output will be written to the console
-  --pretty-print         Pretty print the JSON output.
+  --pretty-print         Pretty print the JSON output
+  --base <base>          Base URL to use when building the query URL [default: https://api.dofusdb.fr/]
   -?, -h, --help         Show help and usage information
 ```